philwild/infosecdocs/docs/README.md

 See [About forwarding and receiving](http://docs.splunk.com/Documentation/Forwarder/latest/Forwarder/Aboutforwardingandreceiving) in Splunk's documentation for further information.

+You will most likely use a forwarder to collect and index data within Splunk to feed the InfoSec app.
+Understanding how a forwarder collects and forwards data is important in ensuring the data is correctly typed within your Splunk environment.

-### Inputs Data Manager (IDM)
+###Inputs Data Manager (IDM)

 The Splunk Inputs Data Manager (IDM) is a Splunk managed Heavy Forwarder that is bundled with your Splunk Cloud subscription.
 It is provided to you to assist with onboard cloud-native data sources like AWS, Azure, GCP, Salesforce, and others.
 Using the IDM removes the need to pass these cloud-native API based data sources though a self-provisioned forwarder either on-premises or within a cloud tenancy.
 The IDM does not support all the inputs that a traditional Heavy Forwarder can.
 It will not support UDP or TCP inputs such as syslog.
 Installing Add-ons onto the IDM requires the creation of a support request.

 For further information, please see [here](https://docs.splunk.com/Splexicon:IDM).

+If you have plans to bring data sources such as Microsoft 365 into Splunk Cloud and the InfoSec app, you will want to use your IDM to collect this data.

-### Deployment server
+###Deployment server

 The Splunk Deployment Server is used to manage a fleet of forwarders within your environment.
-The deployment server acts as a centralised configuration manager, grouping and collectively manageing any number of Splunk forwarder instances.
-Remotely managed forwarders under the control of the deployment server are called deplyment clients.
+The deployment server acts as a centralised configuration manager, grouping and collectively managing any number of Splunk forwarder instances.
+Remotely managed forwarders under the control of the deployment server are called deployment clients.
 These clients poll the deployment server for new configurations and apps (deployment apps), downloading and enabling them as they become available.

-Any full installation of Splunk can function as a deplyment server although for larger deployments, it is recommended that a separate server perform this task (i.e. not one of your indexers or your search head(s)).
+Any full installation of Splunk can function as a deployment server although for larger deployments, it is recommended that a separate server perform this task (i.e. not one of your indexers or your search head(s)).

-If you are using Splunk Cloud, you will still an on-premises deplyment server to manage your forwarder fleet.
+If you are using Splunk Cloud, you will still an on-premises deployment server to manage your forwarder fleet.

 Further information can be found [here](https://docs.splunk.com/Splexicon:Deploymentserver).

+Spending some time understanding how to configure and manage a deployment server will simplify the management of your deployers and simplify the process of onboarding data for use within the InfoSec and other Splunk apps.

+If you are only ever going to onboard a small number of data sources (e.g. just Microsoft 365) then a deployment server might not be warranted.

 ### HTTP Event Collector (HEC)